-- Academic Recommendation: An evaluation or recommendation is required from someone who has taught you in a college subject.
+- Academic Evaluation: An evaluation or recommendation is required from someone who has taught you in a college subject.

 - SAT or ACT Test Results: Submitting standardized test scores is optional for transfer students, but students with fewer than 30 completed college credits are encouraged to send their scores if they feel as though it helps their application.
 As part of the application review process, the admission committee may request official standardized test scores to be submitted.
 Our SAT code is 3367.
 Our ACT code is 1820.

 International Transfer Students

 - If you have not completed at least three years of consecutive study (at the secondary or post-secondary level) at an institution that uses English as its primary language of instruction, you are require to take the TOEFL, IELTS or Duolingo exam to be considered for admission.